Badges4Languages/Badges4Languages/README.md

 * Option menu : allow a user, when he deletes the plugin, to choose if he keeps or not the database tables;
 * Create a PHP Object for the badge, which will simplify the signature of the function of creation of the JSON file (currently it's functionnable, but with a php object it will be clearer);
 * User documentation : Title custom post must the same as Level custom taxonomy ; User doesn't have to create a page called "Accept Bagde" unless this page has been deleted (the site has to have always 1 page called like that, not more, not less).
 The same for "User Profile" page.
+* Front End User Profile : the version is not official, there are 2 Javascript codes to test.
+When one of this version will be officially elected, please put it in the right file and delete the other (see commented sections in "single-front_end_user_profile.php")

 ## Credits